Close Menu

 Synopsis:

-The study investigated the serum levels of magnesium and red blood cell distribution width (RDW) values and their relationship with polysomnographic parameters in patients with OSAS.
+The study investigated the serum levels of magnesium and red blood cell distribution width (RDW) values and their relationship with polysomnographic parameters in patients with Obstructive sleep apnoea syndrome (OSAS).
 Serum RDW values were significantly elevated and magnesium levels were significantly decreased in OSAS.
 Also, RDW was positively and magnesium was negatively correlated with polysomnographic parameters.
 To our knowledge, this was the first study investigating the association between RDW and Mg levels in the same patient population.

 ABSTRACT

-Objective: Obstructive Sleep Apnea Syndrome (OSAS) leads to complications in several systems.
+Objective: Obstructive sleep apnoea syndrome (OSAS) leads to complications in several systems.
 The purpose of this study was to examine serum magnesium and red cell distribution width (RDW) values in OSAS, a chronic inflammation, and thus to reveal the relations between these two parameters and with other sleep parameters.

 Accepted: